RubisetCie/vscodius/README.md

 yarn compile
 ```

-The incremental builder will do an initial full build and will display a message that includes the phrase 'Finished compilation' once the initial build is complete.
+The incremental builder will do an initial full build and will display a message that includes the phrase "Finished compilation" once the initial build is complete.

 ## Run on desktop